JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 The Origami project has no hidden associations.
 Everything happens because an explicit line of code makes it happen.

-This property of an Origami project is enormously helpful when I read someone’s else project — it doesn’t matter how they’ve written it; I can *always* start at the `build` command and work forward to find all the code.
+This property of an Origami project is enormously helpful when I read someone else’s project — it doesn’t matter how they’ve written it; I can *always* start at the `build` command and work forward to find all the code.
 The project's author also benefits from this same guarantee when they read their own project after some time away from it.

 ## Code is more concise than configuration